Setting the Standard for Yacht Sales Professionals

 The office of this Corporation, at which the general business of this Corporation shall be transacted and where the records of this Corporation shall be kept, shall be at 180 Admiral Cochrane Drive, Suite 370, Annapolis, Maryland 21401.

 SECTION 3.1 Classes & Criteria.
-There shall be two classes of members, (A) Corporate Members, and (B) Affiliate Members.
+There shall be three classes of members, (A) Corporate Members, (B) Affiliate Members and (C) Individual Members.

 - Company or principal of company has been in the full time business of yacht brokerage for at least one year prior to application,